 - Keep to Al-Anon principles and avoid outside issues, observing Al-Anon’s Twelve Traditions.

 - Use the first person (I, me, we, us).
 True personal sharings do not give direction, instead they express your experience, strength and hope.

 - Remember, grammar and spelling are not as important as heartfelt experiences.

-You may choose how you sign your article; - with your name, anonymously, or with a pseudonym, but please note that your full name and contact details are required with your submission.
+You may choose how you sign your article; - with your name, anonymously, or with a pseudonym, but please note that your full name and contact details including your address are required with your submission.
 Your anonymity will be fully respected.
 Articles from members present their personal views and experiences.
 Opinions expressed herein are not to be attributed to Al-Anon as a whole.